 Peer advising is a friendly resource for psychology majors and psychology minors to get answers to their questions about classes, scheduling, graduate school preparation, and the benefits of being a psychology major.
-Stop by and meet us! *Due to COVID-19, we will be advising remotely for the Spring 2021 semester.
-Advisors are willing to meet with you via Zoom, Gmail, or Facebook!
+Stop by Bohannon 320 and meet us!
+Advisors are also willing to meet with you via Zoom, Gmail, or Facebook!
 Please feel free to reach out to us via email ([email protected]) or Facebook (Like and Follow our page “UMD Psychology Peer Advisors”) to set up an appointment.
 We’ll be glad to answer your questions or help you to find resources around campus to answer them.

 Peer advisors can help you through the roller coaster ride of college experience by helping with questions about your classes, clubs and activities, Graduation Planner, APAS report, and more!

 You don't need an appointment, just drop in, or find our virtual office hours in Zoom!